Title: | Add Inset Panels to Maps |

 layer, or a pair of layers.

-my_custom_geom <- function(mapping = ggplot2::aes(), data = NULL, stat = "my_custom_stat", position = "identity", ..., inset = NA, map_base = "normal", map_inset = "auto", na.rm = TRUE, inherit.aes = TRUE) { params <- rlang::list2(na.rm = na.rm, ...) build_sf_inset_layers(data = data, mapping = mapping, stat = stat, position = position, show.legend = show.legend, inherit.aes = inherit.aes, params = params, inset = inset, map_base = map_base, map_inset = map_inset) }
+my_custom_geom <- function( mapping = ggplot2::aes(), data = NULL, stat = "my_custom_stat", position = "identity", ..., inset = NA, map_base = "normal", map_inset = "auto", na.rm = TRUE, inherit.aes = TRUE ) { params <- rlang::list2(na.rm = na.rm, ...) build_sf_inset_layers( data = data, mapping = mapping, stat = stat, position = position, show.legend = show.legend, inherit.aes = inherit.aes, params = params, inset = inset, map_base = map_base, map_inset = map_inset ) }

-my_custom_geom <- function(mapping = ggplot2::aes(), data = NULL, stat = "my_custom_stat", position = "identity", ..., inset = NA, map_base = "normal", map_inset = "auto", na.rm = TRUE, inherit.aes = TRUE) { params <- rlang::list2(na.rm = na.rm, ...) build_sf_inset_layers(data = data, mapping = mapping, stat = stat, position = position, show.legend = show.legend, inherit.aes = inherit.aes, params = params, inset = inset, map_base = map_base, map_inset = map_inset) }
+my_custom_geom <- function( mapping = ggplot2::aes(), data = NULL, stat = "my_custom_stat", position = "identity", ..., inset = NA, map_base = "normal", map_inset = "auto", na.rm = TRUE, inherit.aes = TRUE ) { params <- rlang::list2(na.rm = na.rm, ...) build_sf_inset_layers( data = data, mapping = mapping, stat = stat, position = position, show.legend = show.legend, inherit.aes = inherit.aes, params = params, inset = inset, map_base = map_base, map_inset = map_inset ) }

 coordinate system via coord_sf_inset()

-configure_inset( centre, scale = NULL, translation = NULL, radius = NULL, hwidth = NULL, hheight = NULL, units = "km", crs_working = NULL )
+configure_inset( shape, scale = NULL, translation = NULL, units = "km", crs_working = NULL, centre = deprecated(), radius = deprecated() )

-configure_inset( centre, scale = NULL, translation = NULL, radius = NULL, hwidth = NULL, hheight = NULL, units = "km", crs_working = NULL )
+configure_inset( shape, scale = NULL, translation = NULL, units = "km", crs_working = NULL, centre = deprecated(), radius = deprecated() )

 scale |